Updated December 3, 2021.

 Food, family, fun — what’s not to love about the holiday season?
 Well, sometimes, a lot.
 Festive gatherings can be great, but they can also set the scene for interpersonal conflicts, political arguments, stressful conversations, and plenty of other circumstances that are less than ideal for your overall health and happiness.

-Luckily, experts like One Medical clinical psychologist Christine Celio has plenty of tips and tools to navigate thorny situations during the holiday season and beyond.
+Luckily, One Medical's National Clinical Director of Mental Health Christine Celio Ph.D. has plenty of tips and tools to navigate thorny situations during the holiday season and beyond.
 Here’s our Q+A with Celio, designed to support you through the tougher family times.

 Many people travel home for the holidays and stay in close quarters with family they don’t often see.
 How can they get through that experience if there are existing issues or disagreements around personal matters, politics,, etc?